 Funding for Caymanian Secondary School Students

-All children who leave Government high schools at 16, at the end of Year 11, will have taken either GCSEs or CXCs.
-However, since the Cayman Islands Government does not currently offer A Levels in their high schools, they have made provision, by way of a financial scholarship, for all children who qualify with the required grades, to either take A Levels at one of the private schools, or a BTEC or Associates Degree at UCCI or ICCI.
-There is a plan to reintroduce A Levels into public high schools for the 2024-25 school year.
+All children who leave Government high schools at the end of Year 11 will have taken either GCSEs or CXCs.
+However, since the Cayman Islands Government does not currently offer A Levels in their high schools, they have made provision, by way of a financial scholarship, for all children who qualify with the required grades, to either take A Levels at one of the private schools, a BTEC or Associate's Degree at UCCI or ICCI, or the IB at CIS.
+Scholarships have also been awarded to students who want to study A Levels in the UK, but the amount awarded is equal to the cost of tuition here in Cayman.
+There is a plan to reintroduce A Levels into public high schools in the near future.

 A Level Students

-Some children also leave Cayman at age 16 and go to England to take A Levels or a BTEC Level 3 Extended Diploma at a Sixth Form college.
+Some children also leave Cayman at age 16 and go to England to take A Levels or a BTEC Level 3 Extended Diploma at a boarding school or Sixth Form college.
 In the UK state school system (government schooling), if a child has a British passport, they are ‘fee-free’ until they turn 19 years of age.
-The Scholarship Secretariat will contribute up to the equivalent of the local tuition amount towards the student’s tuition, living expenses, if attending a boarding school, but only if the A Level/BTEC is not available locally.
-(Scholarship funding is not provided if the student is attending a regular public high school A-level programme which has no fees).
+The Scholarship Secretariat will contribute up to the equivalent of the local tuition amount towards the student’s tuition and living expenses, if attending a boarding school, but only if the A Level/BTEC is not available locally.
+Note: Scholarship funding is not provided if the student is attending a regular public high school A Level programme which has no fees.

 If a Caymanian wants to take the two-year IB course either in Cayman at CIS or overseas, they can apply to the Scholarship Secretariat for a scholarship to help towards the fees.
 If they qualify they can get up to CI$7,000 per year.
 The Scholarship Secretariat requires that the student is registered in a minimum of one Higher Level (HL) certificate and four Standard Level (SL) certificates.
 They must have a minimum GPA of 3.25 with no Ds or Fs in their first year of study of IB and, to receive money in the second year, have a recommendation from the relevant institution to continue with their IB studies into the second year.